apache/celix/documents/development/README.md

 formatting, comments, control structures, functions and error handling.

 Note that not all existing code adheres to these conventions.
-New code should adhere to these conventions and when possible, existing code should be updated to adhere to these conventions.
+New code should adhere to these conventions, and when possible, existing code should be updated to adhere to these conventions.

 ## Naming Conventions